-To address the STEM teacher shortage, EnCorps has been working earnestly since 2007 to recruit the best and brightest science, technology, engineering, and mathematics (STEM) professionals to teaching in California, providing meaningful opportunities to impact disadvantaged students.
+To address the STEM teacher shortage, EnCorps has been working earnestly since 2007 to recruit the best and brightest science, technology, engineering, and mathematics (STEM) professionals to teaching, providing meaningful opportunities to impact disadvantaged students.
 We believe all students deserve access to a great STEM teacher, a great STEM education and all the opportunities that those can provide.
 We’re here to address the conditions limiting high poverty and under-resourced student opportunities.

 EnCorps Fellows, who become EnCorps STEM Teachers in high needs schools, are connecting students to real-world math and science career and economic opportunities, preparing the STEM workforce pipeline, and transforming public education statewide.